westinperry/SEA-FED/README.md

 ```

 ## Usage
-⚠️ Replace --ModelName AE with the model you want to use <br>
+⚠️ Replace --ModelName with the model you want to use in ./scripts/run.sh <br>
---ModelName AE # Baseline model <br>
+--ModelName AE  -  Baseline model <br>
---ModelName Gated_AE # to use the gated model.
+--ModelName Gated_AE  -  to use the gated model. <br>
 To run the entire training pipeline (including federated averaging and testing), execute:
 ```bash
 cd scripts